 Encoding and decoding functions

-You can use encoding and decoding functions in OceanBase Database to encode and decode data.
+You can use the functions in this category to encode and decode data in OceanBase Database.

-NULL-related functions process NULLs in arguments.
-Most functions return NULL if the input argument is NULL.
-In this case, you can use the NVL function to return a non-NULL value.
-For example, in a commission records table, if the commission column commission_pct is NULL, the NVL(commission_pct,0) expression returns 0.
-If commission_pct is not NULL, the expression returns the actual commission value.
+Null value-related functions are used to handle null values in parameters.
+For most functions, if the input parameter is a null value NULL, the return value is also NULL.
+In this case, you can use the NVL function to return a non-null value.
+For example, if the commission_pct column of a table that records commissions is a null value NULL, the expression NVL(commission_pct, 0) returns 0.
+If the commission_pct column is not a null value, the actual commission value is returned.

-Environment functions provide environment information of sessions or tenant instances.
+Environment-related functions provide environment information about a session or tenant instance.

 Hierarchical functions